Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes: Theoretical Results

-Conditions \autoref{ass:presmooth.MISE}, \autoref{ass:presmooth.UnifTight}, and \autoref{ass:presmooth.superTight} basically indicate that the pilot density estimator performs well uniformly provided with sufficiently large samples.
+Conditions \autoref{ass:boundedpdf}, \autoref{ass:consist.kl.pop}, and \autoref{ass:cov.G.eigen.sep} in combine are sufficient for the consistency of MLE within $\calP_K$ and $\tl\calP_K$ as shown in \autoref{supp-thm:kldiv.all} of the Supplementary Materials.
+When discrete training samples and pre-smoothing are involved, in parallel to those in \cite{pete:16}, additional conditions \autoref{ass:presmooth.MISE}, \autoref{ass:presmooth.UnifTight}, and \autoref{ass:presmooth.superTight} are also required as listed in the \hyperref[appendix:presmooth]{Appendix}.
+Those conditions basically requires that the pilot density estimator performs well uniformly, provided the sample sizes are sufficiently large.
 Here \autoref{ass:presmooth.MISE} is a uniform MISE requirement, \autoref{ass:presmooth.UnifTight} requires the $L^\infty$ error to be $O_p(a_m)$, and \autoref{ass:presmooth.superTight} is a requirement for the rate of sample sizes as the number of samples increases, so that one can derive uniform rates of convergence for the pre-smoothed training densities and log-densities under the $L^\infty$ norm.

-The following proposition generalizes a version from \cite{pete:16} and states that the weighted kernel density estimate (KDE) in \eqref{def:weighted.KDE} fulfills all the conditions required for the pre-smoother given proper bandwidths and that a kernel assumption \autoref{ass:kernel} holds.
+The conditions \autoref{ass:presmooth.MISE}, \autoref{ass:presmooth.UnifTight}, and \autoref{ass:presmooth.superTight} can be satisfied by the weighted kernel density estimate (KDE) in \eqref{def:weighted.KDE} with proper bandwidths and kernels, e.g., $h \asymp m^{-1/3}$ and the Gaussian kernel.
+See \autoref{supp-sec:presmooth} of the Supplementary Materials for detail.